Skip to content

 By waiting until the final step to display the full cost, these platforms take advantage of users’ commitment to the purchase process.

-Many mobile games — such as Candy Crush Saga and Clash of Clans — use false urgency to encourage spending.
+Many mobile games use false urgency to encourage spending.
 They display limited time offers for in-game items, often with countdown timers suggesting the deal will disappear soon.

 However, when the timer runs out, the same or a nearly identical offer usually appears again.
 This tactic creates the illusion of scarcity, pressuring players into impulse purchases, even though the offer was never truly limited.